-The Tsar Simeon Garden
+Relax in the Tsar Simeon Garden

 At a little over 130 years old, the Tsar Simeon Garden is relatively new in a city as old as Plovdiv.
 It was designed in 1879 by a Swiss landscape architecture, who was invited to design a garden fit for the Knyaz (Prince) Aleksandar Bogoridi.